google/gov-meetings-made-searchable/README.md

 #### publish-pdf-transcript

-This is a container that receives pubsub messages with `globalId` identifiers and then parses Google Speech API responses to produce a human readable PDF transcript.
+This is a container that parses Google Speech API responses and produces a human readable PDF transcript.